holgerjs/documentation/Test_AWS_Session_Manager.md

 - 1 Security Group
 - 2 EC2 Instances for testing AWS Session Manager (1 Windows- and 1 Linux-Instance)

+Although a public subnet is part of the configuration, an internet gateway is _not_ part of the test deployment.
+This is on purpose since the objective is to allow only internal traffic anyways.

 ## Creating the VPC

 As a first step, the VPC needs to be created.
 For the steps in this document, this will be done in the eu-central-1 region and for simplicity reasons the subnets are only spread across a single availability zone (eu-central-1a).
 Please see here for a [list of AWS Regions and Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) and how to query them [1].

+From a VPC perspective, these resources would need to be deployed first.

 ![Stage 1](images/stage_1.png)